Confirmation and refutation of very luminous galaxies in the early universe

-NIRSpec observations of star-forming galaxies at $z < 9.6$ frequently detect strong \oiii\ and H$\beta$ emission lines \citep{Boyett2023, Fujimoto2023, Trump2023, Williams2022} that shift beyond the instrument's spectral coverage for redshifts $z > 9.6$.
+NIRSpec observations of star-forming galaxies at $z < 9.6$ frequently detect strong \oiii\ ($\lambda_{\mathrm{rest}}$ = 4960,5008~\AA) and H$\beta$ ($\lambda_{\mathrm{rest}}$ = 4863~\AA) emission lines \citep{Fujimoto2023, RobertsBorsani2023, Williams2023} that shift beyond the instrument's spectral coverage for redshifts $z > 9.6$.
 Emission lines at blue optical and ultraviolet rest-frame wavelengths are typically weaker and harder to detect in low signal-to-noise ratio (S/N) spectra.
-The observed spectrum of Maisie's Galaxy shows no strong emission lines (a strong feature potentially consistent with emission from singly-ionized oxygen, \oii\ rest-frame wavelength $\lambda_{\mathrm{rest}}$ = 3727\AA, observed at 4.6$\mu$m, was discarded as a likely instrumental artifact -- see the Methods section for further explanation).
-Exploring the rest-frame ultraviolet portion of the spectrum shows several weakly positive features.
-Specifically, there are positive emission features from doubly-ionized oxygen (\oiii, rest-frame wavelength $\lambda_{\mathrm{rest}}$ = 1666\AA) and doubly-ionized carbon (\ciii, $\lambda_{\mathrm{rest}}$ = 1909\AA) at a redshift of $z =$ 11.383.
-However, we estimate that these emission lines are significant at only the 2--3$\sigma$ level.
-Thus we do not consider them robust detections, though they would corroborate the Ly$\alpha$-break derived redshift.
+The \oii\ lines for Maisie's Galaxy and CEERS2\_588 are only weakly detected (4.9$\sigma$ and 6.4$\sigma$, respectively) even with moderately long NIRSpec exposure times, highlighting the importance of a robust Ly$\alpha$ break detection.

+Maisie's Galaxy and CEERS2\_588 are the most UV-luminous galaxies with confirmed spectroscopic redshifts $z > 11$ to date, with rest-frame UV absolute magnitudes $M_{\mathrm{UV}} = -20.1$ and -20.3, respectively.
+The physical properties derived through stellar population modeling (see Methods for details) on the observed photometry and spectroscopy of Maisie's Galaxy and CEERS2\_588, fixing the redshifts to the spectroscopic values, are presented in Table~\ref{table:summary}.
+We find that they have stellar masses $\log_{10}(M_{\star}/M_{\odot}) = 8.6$ to 8.7 and low dust extinction ($A_V = 0.1$ to 0.2 mag), with high star-formation rates (SFR) for their stellar masses ($\log_{10}(\mathrm{sSFR}\equiv\mathrm{SFR}/M_{\star}) = -8.3$ to -7.7).
+These physical properties are consistent with similar values found for the few other spectroscopically confirmed galaxies at $z\gtrsim11$ \citep{Robertson2023, Tacchella2023}.